Astronomical transit: In the Solar System

 A simulation of Io transiting Jupiter as seen from the Earth in February 2009.
 Io's shadow is seen on the surface of Jupiter, leading Io slightly due to the Sun and Earth not being in the same line.

 One type of transit involves the motion of a planet between a terrestrial observer and the Sun.
 This can happen only with inferior planets, namely Mercury and Venus (see transit of Mercury and transit of Venus).

-Concerning the sun and moon seen from earth, there is a special and unique situation: the disk of the moon can appear smaller than the disk of the sun, but it can also appear larger.
-In the first case a transit of the moon in front of the sun, an annular solar eclipse occurs, while in later case the moon occults the sun, which is a total solar eclipse.
+Concerning the Sun and Moon seen from Earth, there is a special and unique situation: the disk of the Moon can appear smaller than the disk of the Sun, but it can also appear larger.
+In the first case a transit of the Moon in front of the Sun, an annular solar eclipse occurs, while in the second case the Moon occults the Sun, resulting in a total solar eclipse.

-However, because a transit is dependent on the point of observation, the Earth itself transits the Sun if observed from Mars.
+However, because a transit is dependent on the point of observation, the Earth can transit the Sun as observed from Mars.
 In the solar transit by the Moon captured during calibration of the STEREO B spacecraft's ultraviolet imaging, the Moon appears much smaller than it does when seen from Earth, because the spacecraft–Moon separation was several times greater than the Earth–Moon distance.

 The term can also be used to describe the motion of a satellite across its parent planet, for instance one of the Galilean satellites (Io, Europa, Ganymede, Callisto) across Jupiter, as seen from Earth.

-Although rare, cases where four bodies are lined up do happen.
+Although rare, it can happen that four bodies are all lined up.
 One of these events occurred on 27 June 1586, when Mercury transited the Sun as seen from Venus at the same time as a transit of Mercury from Saturn and a transit of Venus from Saturn.

 Notable observations

-No missions were planned to coincide with the transit of Earth visible from Mars on 11 May 1984 and the Viking missions had been terminated a year previously.
+No missions were planned to coincide with the transit of Earth visible from Mars on 11 May 1984, and the Viking missions had been terminated a year previously.
 Consequently, the next opportunity to observe such an alignment will be in 2084.

 On 21 December 2012, the Cassini–Huygens probe, in orbit around Saturn, observed the planet Venus transiting the Sun.

-On 3 June 2014, the Mars rover Curiosity observed the planet Mercury transiting the Sun, marking the first time a planetary transit has been observed from a celestial body besides Earth.
+On 3 June 2014, the Mars rover Curiosity observed the planet Mercury transiting the Sun, marking the first time a planetary transit has been observed from a celestial body other than Earth.